SteCiu01/Power-BI-Reports/README.md

 <img width="2008" height="497" alt="image" src="https://github.com/user-attachments/assets/000ae8c7-4d09-42bb-9e52-2fde05c03308" />
 <hr>

-Collection of my projects, primarily (but not only) from data challenges I participated in.
+A curated collection of my Power BI projects, developed primarily through data challenges I’ve participated in, though not limited to them.
 These personal projects motivated me to explore innovative ways to stretch Power BI's capabilities to their limits.

 In the projects' descriptions I include links, codes and tutorials so everyone can ideally try to replicate my development techniques.

 ## Reports from Data Challenges

 The challenges I took part are organised by Maven Analytics, my favourite analytical learning platform, with a great online community.
-Here the link to my [Analytical Portfolio](https://mavenshowcase.com/profile/681173b0-8011-704e-bdb5-614cd4fd011e) on their page with my official entries for their challenges.
+Here the link to my [Analytical Profile](https://mavenshowcase.com/profile/681173b0-8011-704e-bdb5-614cd4fd011e) on their page, with my official entries for their challenges.

 | Challenge | Result | Link |
 |-----------|--------|------|